 The Resource Center

-Both D’Agostino and Mercer residence halls have a Resource Center located in the lobby.
+Both D’Agostino and Hayden residence halls have a Resource Center located in the lobby.
 The Resource Center manages all aspects of mail/parcel receipt for their respective halls.

 Incoming letter mail may be picked up from your mailbox, located in the lobby of your residence hall.

 All packages for residents are received, signed for, and distributed at the Resource Center.
 Upon receipt of a package an email notification will be sent to your NYU email only.
 Packages not retrieved within 3 business days will be returned to sender.
-In order to pick up your package visit the Resource Center and present your valid NYU ID.
+In order to pick up your package, you must visit the Resource Center during business hours and present a valid NYU ID.
+You are required to present your NYU ID each and every time.

 Your addresses are as follows: